Sherbb/DeepAction/README.md

 # DeepAction
- An platform to create ability based action games on.
+A platform to create ability based action games on.